google/ExoPlayer/demo-application.md

 ]
 {% endhighlight %}

-Playlists of samples can also be added using the schema:
+Playlists of samples can be specified using the schema:

 {% highlight json %}
 [